grotty(1) - man - phpman

 where n is a decimal integer.
 If the 01 bit in n is set, then the font is treated as an

-the font description field gives the code which is used to output the character.
-This
+font description field gives the code which is used to output the character.
+This code can

-encoding.
-Otherwise, it emits characters in a single-byte encoding depending on the data
+coding.
+Otherwise, it emits characters in a single-byte encoding depending on the data in

 OPTIONS